-AI Tell-Me-About-Yourself Practice: A 90-Second Answer You’ll Actually Remember
+AI Tell-Me-About-Yourself Practice: A 90-Second Answer That Survives Follow-Ups

-Build, time, and stress-test a 90-second `tell me about yourself` answer with AI — including the two follow-ups every interviewer will throw.
+Build, time, and stress-test a 60-90 second `tell me about yourself` answer with ChatGPT or Claude — present-past-future structure plus the two follow-ups every interviewer throws.

 The task

 The interview opens with “tell me about yourself.”
-You have 90 seconds before they tune out.
-You need an answer that lands the role-fit story and survives the inevitable two follow-up questions.
+You have roughly 90 seconds before a hiring manager starts forming a working impression.
+You need an answer that lands the role-fit story, stays under two minutes, and survives the two follow-up questions it will inevitably trigger.

 When this is the right job for AI